MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libvecn.md

 -- writes a random vector whose coordinates are uniformly distributed on a sphere of a given radius in dst vec3.spherical_rand(radius: number, dst: vec3)

+-- returns the direction angle of the vector v in degrees [0, 360] vec2.angle(v: vec2)

+-- returns the direction angle of the vector {x, y} in degrees [0, 360] vec2.angle(x: number, y: number)
 ```